wp-plugins/wc-shipping-tikijne/readme.txt

 == Change Log ==

-1.0.
+= 1.0 =
 Base uploaded
+= 1.1 =
-1.1.
-Fixing:jne_tariff.csv, There are more than 100 records in ver 1.0 are missing in database.
+* Fix - jne_tariff.csv, There are more than 100 records in ver 1.0 are missing in database.
 File was corrupted.
 Now it is fixed.